-Following the phase down targets means that the applications will change refrigerant types dramatically.
+Following the phase-down targets means that the applications will change refrigerant types dramatically.
 This will impact the whole HVACR value chain and likely some of the behavioral patterns observed in the EU will be repeated.
 The GWP limits within specific sectors can be found on the EPA homepage.
 Compared to the EU there is an additional approval mechanism for allowance of refrigerants.
-The Significant New Alternative Policy (SNAP) Program was developed by the Environmental Protection Agency (EPA) as a tool for implementation of the ODP phase-out in 1989.
+The (SNAP) Program was developed by the EPA as a tool implementing the ODP phase-out in 1989.
 The SNAP concept is to accept-or eventually ban-specific refrigerants for safe usage in defined applications.